hmrc/vat-service-guide/source/documentation/set-up.html.md

 Businesses and agents using software that connects to Developer Hub APIs must give their software permission to interact with their data and HMRC.
 They authenticate directly with us using their Government Gateway account, and grant the software the authority to interact with HMRC on their behalf - for a set of functions called API [scopes](https://developer.service.hmrc.gov.uk/api-documentation/docs/reference-guide#scopes).

-Agents must sign in with their Government Gateway agent services account user Agent ID which was generated as part of the [agent services account journey](process-steps.html#create-agent-services-account-and-link-existing-vat-clients).
+Agents must sign in to their Government Gateway account with the user ID and password for their agent services account, which was generated as part of the [agent services account journey](set-up.html#create-an-agent-services-account).

 We then issue an OAuth 2.0 access token that’s specific to the business or agent.
 The software must pass this access token in subsequent API requests as explained in authorisation of [user-restricted endpoints](https://developer.service.hmrc.gov.uk/api-documentation/docs/authorisation/user-restricted-endpoints).